Burial flags to honor Veterans and Reservists

 Am I eligible for a burial flag?

-You can get a burial flag if you’re the next of kin or a close friend of the Veteran or Reservist and any one of the descriptions below is true for that person.
+You may be eligible for a burial flag if you’re the next of kin or a close friend of the Veteran or Reservist and one of the descriptions below is true for that person.

 One of these must describe the service of the Veteran or Reservist.
 They: